Lifeskills Mental Health Blog

 Then their mind insists that these bad things won’t happen if they act on their compulsions.
 The thoughts force them to check the locks on their doors, ensure they didn’t leave the stove on or rearrange items on the shelf a certain way or a specific number of times.
 There may be no real connection between the obsession and the compulsion (i.e., my mother will die if I don’t clean my room properly), but that doesn’t make the paralyzing anxiety any less real.

-Can you overcome OCD?
+Can You Overcome OCD?

 Following through on compulsions provides short-term relief from obsessions but only makes the condition worse in the long run.
 The longer a person avoids seeking help, the deeper the cycle of obsessions and compulsions runs.
 Thankfully, treatment for obsessive-compulsive disorder is a helpful solution.
 While there is no “cure” for OCD, over time, treatment equips people with the skills needed to relieve obsessions without acting on compulsions.